 Three months later, it feels that “stay sane!” should be the new basic social formula.

 On June 12, most of Ontario (sorry, Toronto!) finally moved onto Stage 2 of the province’s reopening plans.
-Most stores (including shopping malls and hair salons) welcome customers, restaurants and bars can open for dining in outdoor areas only, recreational spaces are okay to use.
+Most stores (including shopping malls and hair salons) welcome customers, restaurants and bars can open for dining in outdoor areas only, and recreational spaces are okay to use.
 Daycares were also given the green light, although from what I’ve heard logistics are complicated and it’s a work in progress.

 Plenty of places are still closed (or went bankrupt, e.g. many restaurants and retail stores), including movie theatres and gyms, not to mention other measures not yet lifted, like travel restrictions within Canada, limits on social gatherings, etc.